Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Introduction

 In this context, synchrotron radiation, which is the electromagnetic radiation emitted by charged particles moving in a magnetic field, emerges as a crucial process \cite{Sokolov_Ternov_1986, Bordovitsyn_1999, Buzzegoli:2023vne}.
-Our previous work has explored how the presence of rotation in the plasma can profoundly influence this radiation, leading to either enhancement or suppression of the emission intensity depending on the relative orientation of the angular velocity and the magnetic field \cite{Buzzegoli:2022dhw, Buzzegoli:2023vne, Buzzegoli:2023yut, Buzzegoli:2024nzd,Buzzegoli:2025qfl, Kroth:2024mfd}.
+Our previous work has explored how the presence of rotation in the plasma can profoundly influence this radiation,\footnote{Similarly, the dilepton production in a rotating medium was recently studied in~\cite{Castano-Yepes:2025zae}.} leading to either enhancement or suppression of the emission intensity depending on the relative orientation of the angular velocity and the magnetic field \cite{Buzzegoli:2022dhw, Buzzegoli:2023vne, Buzzegoli:2023yut, Buzzegoli:2024nzd,Buzzegoli:2025qfl, Kroth:2024mfd}.
 At leading order in the strong coupling constant, photon emission from a strongly magnetized quark-gluon plasma occurs through processes such as quark and antiquark splitting and annihilation, which are otherwise kinematically forbidden in the absence of a magnetic field \cite{Wang:2020dsr, Wang:2021ebh}.
 These magnetic field-mediated mechanisms can contribute significantly to the observed direct photon $v_2$ \cite{Wang:2020dsr, Sun:2024vsz}.
 Theoretical calculations suggest that the ellipticity coefficient $v_2$ resulting from these processes can reach a moderately high positive value, approaching approximately 0.2 at large transverse momenta, which aligns qualitatively with experimental findings \cite{Wang:2020dsr}.

-This paper builds upon these advancements to compute the prompt photon spectrum and its elliptic flow $v_2$ originating from synchrotron radiation in a rigidly rotating non-interacting plasma.
+This paper builds upon these advancements to compute the nonprompt photon spectrum and its elliptic flow $v_2$ originating from synchrotron radiation in a rigidly rotating noninteracting plasma.
 We utilize the detailed theoretical framework previously developed \cite{Buzzegoli:2022dhw,Buzzegoli:2023vne} to quantify this particular contribution to the direct photon spectrum and its azimuthal anisotropy.
-By focusing on this ``exotic'' production mechanism in a highly vortical and magnetized QGP, our work aims to provide further insights into the long-standing direct photon puzzle and advance the multi-messenger approach to understanding relativistic heavy-ion collisions.
-We employ the natural units $c=\hbar=k_T=1$.
+By focusing on this ``exotic'' production mechanism in a highly vortical and magnetized QGP, our work aims to provide further insights into the long-standing direct photon puzzle and advance the multimessenger (MM) approach to understanding relativistic heavy-ion collisions.
+We employ the natural units $c=\hbar=k_B=1$.